Davidson Fixative

 APPLICATION:

 Newcomer Supply Davidson Fixative is an alcohol-formalin-acetic acid based fixative with human, veterinary and research applications.
-This ready-to-use fixative (also known as Hartmann’s Solution) is recommended for a variety of specimens, including eyes and testes, penetrates structures quickly, preserves morphological detail and immunohistochemical staining.
+This ready-to-use fixative (also known as Hartmann’s Solution) is recommended for a variety of specimens, including eyes and testes.
+Davidson Fixative penetrates structures quickly, while preserving morphological detail and immunohistochemical (IHC) staining.

 Tissues placed in Davidson Fixative turn white/opaque, enhancing the visibility and yield of lymph nodes in fatty breast, colon and radical dissections.
 Overnight fixation is recommended for large and/or fatty specimens and lymph node detection.